[ Shrimp and zucchini flatbread (photo © SeaPak).

 4. BAKE for 12-15 minutes.
 In the last 5 minutes of baking, remove the pan from the oven, cover with the optional mozzarella, and use a slotted spoon to drain the shrimp mixture, reserving the scampi sauce in the pot.
 Spread the mixture over the flatbread.
 Top with the shredded parmesan cheese and return to the oven.
 Bake until cheese begins to melt.

-6. TOP the pizza with the arugula or basil and bring to the table.
+6. TOP the pizza with the arugula or basil and bring it to the table.

 Comments are closed.